-The course is distinctive in its focus on the development of students' language, literacy and literary skills.
-It centres on empowering students to comprehend, interpret and evaluate the ideas, values, language forms, features and structures of texts from a range of everyday, social, cultural, academic, community and workplace contexts.
-It offers comprehensive and contemporary language experiences in the modes of reading, writing, speaking, listening, viewing and representing.
+English Studies focuses on the development of students' language, literacy and literary skills.
+It centres on empowering students to comprehend and interpret the ideas, values, language forms, features and structures of texts.
+They explore texts from a range of everyday, social, cultural, academic, community and workplace contexts.
+Students can refine their language skills through comprehensive and contemporary language experiences.